-Thanks to the great diplomatic relations, between our two great nations.
-It is very easy for Italian citizens to obtain an Iranian Visa at airport.
-It is very easy and simple, you will get a 14 days visa at the airport and we can extend your visa for another 14 days if you want to stay longer.
+Thanks to the tremendous diplomatic relations between our two great nations.
+It is straightforward for Italian citizens to obtain an Iranian Visa at the airport.
+It is plain and simple, you will get a 14 days visa at the airport, and we can extend your access for another 14 days if you want to stay longer.

-We can also apply for your visa here in Iran and you can receive your visa either in Rome or at any Iranian consulate across the world.
+We can also apply for your visa here in Iran, and you can receive your ticket either in Rome or at any Iranian consulate worldwide.

 We look forward to seeing you in Iran.
 Incredible Iran